 \subsection{More Ablation Study}

 \textbf{Distance function used for token space projection.} The token space projection operator in \refeq{L2} uses L2 distance to find the nearest discrete tokens for continuous prompt embeddings.
-We also tried to using cosine similarity as distance function.
+We also tried to use cosine similarity as a distance function.
 The results are provided in \reftbl{ap_ab1}

-\textbf{Length of the prompt.} We use a default prompt length 4 for our experiments.
-We provide the result of our method with longer prompt in \reftbl{ap_ab2}.
+\textbf{Length of the prompt.} We use a default prompt length of 4 for our experiments.
+We provide the result of our method with a longer prompt in \reftbl{ap_ab2}.